nicognaW/NewPlayer/README.md

 # NewPlayer
-NewPlayer is a android music player application build with MVVM pattern.
+NewPlayer is an android music player application build with MVVM pattern.

 Featured toplists of music.163.com for current version.